Pearls Over Shanghai

 Musical Direction by Richard “Scrumbly” Koldewyn

-“Pearls Over Shanghai,” an original musical by Link Martin and Richard “Scrumbly” Koldewyn, is the centerpiece of our second annual Theatre of the Ridiculous Revival, and marks the 40th anniversary of the formation of The Cockettes, a gender-bending theatrical troupe who not only originated this show, but also exerted a profound influence on the culture of our times, from the phenomenon of midnight movies to glitter rock stars and their outrageous fashions.
+“Pearls Over Shanghai,” an original musical by Link Martin and Richard “Scrumbly” Koldewyn, was the centerpiece of Thrillpeddlers’ second annual Theatre of the Ridiculous Revival in 2009, and marked the 40th anniversary of the formation of The Cockettes, a gender-bending theatrical troupe who not only originated this show, but also exerted a profound influence on the culture of our times, from the phenomenon of midnight movies to glitter rock stars and their outrageous fashions.

 Based loosely on John Colton’s scandalous 1926 Broadway play “The Shanghai Gesture” (later transformed into a deliriously decadent art deco film noir by Josef von Sternberg in 1941), “Pearls Over Shanghai” is a comic mock-operetta about white slavery and miscegenation set in the colorful world of 1937 Shanghai, China.
 Link Martin parts the bamboo curtain, his politics swept aside by his love of the mystery and intrigue of the Orient.
 Placing his story at the crossroads of good and evil, his exotic “old sin town” is filled with singing sailors, witty whores, foolish immortals, handmaidens and henchmen, all taking their places in streets teeming with a mix of foreign aristocrats, opium addicts, and gangland slave-trade czars